Francis de Sales

 Francis de Sales, C.O., O.M.
-(François de Sales; Francesco di Sales; 21 August 156728 December 1622) was a French Catholic prelate who served as Bishop of Geneva and is a saint of the Catholic Church.
+(François de Sales; Francesco di Sales; 21 August 1567 – 28 December 1622) was a Savoyard Catholic prelate who served as Bishop of Geneva and is a saint of the Catholic Church.
 He became noted for his deep faith and his gentle approach to the religious divisions in his land resulting from the Protestant Reformation.
 He is known also for his writings on the topic of spiritual direction and spiritual formation, particularly the Introduction to the Devout Life and the Treatise on the Love of God.

 Life

 Early years

 Francis de Sales was born two months premature on 21 August 1567 in the Château de Sales into the noble Sales family of the Duchy of Savoy, in what is today Thorens-Glières, Haute-Savoie, France.
 His father was François de Sales, Lord of Sales, and Novel, and by marriage, de Boisy.
 His mother was a noblewoman, Françoise de Sionnaz, the only child of the prominent magistrate, Melchior de Sionnaz, Seigneur de Vallières, de la Thuile, and de Boisy.
 This being one of the noblest families in Savoy, Francis's father was generally known as M. de Boisy.

-He was baptized Francis Bonaventura after his godparents, François de la Fléchère and Damoiselle Bonaventure de Chevron-Villette, who was also his widowed, maternal grandmother.
+He was baptised Francis Bonaventura after his godparents, François de la Fléchère and Damoiselle Bonaventure de Chevron-Villette, who was also his widowed, maternal grandmother.
 His father wanted him, the first of his six sons, to attend the best schools in preparation for a career as a magistrate.
-He, therefore, enjoyed a privileged education in the nearby town of La Roche-Sur-Foron, and at the age of eight at the Capuchin college in Annecy.
+He therefore enjoyed a privileged education in the nearby town of La Roche-Sur-Foron, and at the age of eight at the Capuchin college in Annecy.